40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 The Ulupalakua Ranch Store and Grill is a beautiful stop in upcountry Maui to grab some burgers and a drink while enjoying the cool mountain air in their beautiful outdoor seating area.

-Moreover, since the Ulupalakua Ranch has such a long history on Maui, they are actively involved in some amazing conservation efforts on the island, which is where this yellow ʻŌhiʻa flower comes from!
-I encourage you to explore the property while you’re there, as they have an impressive amount of native Hawaiian plants to enjoy all around the property!
+On a different note, the Ulupalakua Ranch has such a long history on Maui, and they are actively involved in some amazing conservation efforts on Maui and across the islands.
+With that in mind, I highly encourage you to explore the property while you’re there, as they have an impressive amount of native Hawaiian plants to enjoy all around the property!

 Yelp: Ulupalakua Ranch Store & Grill